| Discuss this article! |

 The fact is that there are no perfect methods for protecting anything.
 And that goes for whether it's software, media, or even airport security.
 If someone wants to crack the code or find the weak spot in a security system, given enough time and resources they will.

-This message has been edited since posting.
-Last time this message was edited on 11 May 2007 19:49
+This message has been edited since its posting.
+Latest edit was made on 11 May 2007 @ 7:49

 As i have stated many times before, there is not a protection that cannot be circumvented in some form or another.
 DVDs were cracked, Computer software cracked, Xbox Xbox360 PS2 Playstation Nintendo and alot of others cracked, HD DVDs and Blueray cracked, the list goes on.
 I am sure there is a lot more that i have forgotten to mention, but the fact remains that these companies and antipiracy organizations will never win. they will continue to spend millions and billions of dollars to "prevent" piracy. it just requires mod chips and such to do it now. there is more of us then there is of them.
 STRENGTH IN NUMBERS!